= Terrestrial and o = International terrestrial events in local time;

 NET 2035 — Roscosmos State Corporation, Launch Luna-33, Vostochny Cosmodrome, Russia: Roscosmos orbiter to be used for communication and navigation for Human Moon Missions and lunar base.

-NET 2035 — Roscosmos State Corporation, China National Space Agency, Moon Surface: International Lunar Research Station ILRS-5 mission, final mission before human occupation of ILRS will include Lunar-based astronomy and Earth observation capabilities.
+NET 2035 — China National Space Agency, Moon Surface: International Lunar Research Station ILRS-5 mission; final mission before human occupation of ILRS will include Lunar-based astronomy and Earth observation capabilities.

 2036

-NET 2036 — Roscosmos State Corporation, China National Space Agency, Moon Surface: International Lunar Research Station planned to be inhabited by human occupants by this date.
+NET 2036 — China National Space Agency, Moon Surface: International Lunar Research Station; planned to be permanently inhabited by this date.

 Apr 13 — Asteroid 99942 Apophis, Earth Flyby: Asteroid, 370 meters in diameter & previously known as 2004 MN4, will make 2nd pass by Earth missing by about 50M km.